 File Form 1040, U.S. Individual Income Tax Return [PDF, 188 KB], and Form 8853 [PDF, 89.4 KB] each year to report your Qualified Medical Expenses.

 Where can I get a list of Qualified Medical Expenses?

-For a complete list of the services and products that count as Qualified Medical Expenses and for other tax information, call the Internal Revenue Service (IRS) at 1-800-TAX-FORM (1-800-829-3676).
-Ask for a free copy of the IRS publication #969 for the year that you're filing to get more information about tax Form 8853.
+For a list of services and products that count as Qualified Medical Expenses and for other tax information, call the Internal Revenue Service (IRS) at 1-800-TAX-FORM (1-800-829-3676).
+Ask for a free copy of the IRS publication #969 [PDF, 2.13 MB] for the year that you're filing to get more information about tax Form 8853.